An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Introduction

-For problem \eqref{prob}, many types of methods were developed.
-Fukushima and Mine \cite{Fukushima81} introduced originally the proximal gradient (PG) method; Tseng and Yun \cite{Tseng09} proposed a block coordinate decent method and obtained the subsequence convergence of the iterate sequence, and its R-linear convergence rate under the Luo-Tseng error bound; Milzarek \cite{Milzarek14} developed a class of methods by virtue of a combination of semismooth Newton steps, a filter globalization, and thresholding steps for \eqref{prob} with $g(x)=\mu\|x\|_1$, and achieved subsequence convergence and local $q$-superlinear convergence properties for $q\in(1,2]$; Bonettini et al. \cite{Bonettini20} extended their variable metric inexact line-search (VMILA) method \cite{Bonettini16} by incorporating a forward-backward step, and verified the global convergence of the iterate sequence and the linear convergence rate of the objective value sequence under the uniformly bounded positive definiteness of the scaled matrix and the KL property of exponent $\theta\in(0,1/2]$ of the forward-backward envelope (FBE) of $F$; and by using the FBE of $F$, initially introduced in \cite{Patrinos13}, Stella et al. studied a combination of PG step and quasi-Newton step of FBE of $F$ with a line search at the iterate, verified the global convergence for a KL function $F$ and the superlinear convergence rate under the nonsingularity of the Hessian of the FBE in \cite{Stella17}, and obtained the same properties as in \cite{Stella17} for \eqref{prob} but with a nonconvex $g$ by using an Armijo line search at the PG output of iterate in \cite{Themelis18}.
+For problem \eqref{prob}, many types of methods have been developed.
+Fukushima and Mine \cite{Fukushima81} introduced originally the proximal gradient (PG) method; Tseng and Yun \cite{Tseng09} proposed a block coordinate decent method and obtained the subsequence convergence of the iterate sequence and its R-linear convergence rate under the Luo-Tseng error bound; Milzarek \cite{Milzarek14} developed a class of methods by virtue of a combination of semismooth Newton steps, a filter globalization, and thresholding steps for \eqref{prob} with $g(x)=\mu\|x\|_1$, and achieved subsequence convergence and local $q$-superlinear convergence properties for $q\in(1,2]$; Bonettini et al. \cite{Bonettini20} extended their variable metric inexact line-search (VMILA) method \cite{Bonettini16} by incorporating a forward-backward step, and verified the global convergence of the iterate sequence and the linear convergence rate of the objective value sequence under the uniformly bounded positive definiteness of the scaled matrix and the KL property of exponent $\theta\in(0,1/2]$ of the forward-backward envelope (FBE) of $F$; and by using the FBE of $F$, initially introduced in \cite{Patrinos13}, Stella et al. studied a combination of PG step and quasi-Newton step of FBE of $F$ with a line search at the iterate, verified the global convergence for a KL function $F$ and the superlinear convergence rate under the nonsingularity of the Hessian of the FBE in \cite{Stella17}, and obtained the same properties as in \cite{Stella17} for \eqref{prob} but with a nonconvex $g$ by using an Armijo line search at the PG output of iterate in \cite{Themelis18}.

 Next we mainly review inexact proximal Newton methods that are closely related to this work.
-This class of methods, also called an inexact successive quadratic approximation method, is finding in each iterate an approximate minimizer $y^k$ for a subproblem of the following form
+This class of methods, also called an inexact successive quadratic approximation method, is finding in each iterate an approximate minimizer $y^k$ satisying a certain inexactness criterion for a subproblem of the following form